Renewable hydrogen can be made from water and surplus wind or hydropower, through a process known as power-to-gas.

-We also supported OSU – Cascades engineering students in the 2017-2018 Hydrogen Education Foundation’s international student design competition.
-The OSU team proposal a power-to-gas installation and design in the Pacific Northwest, placing third overall in this international contest.
+We also supported Oregon State University – Cascades engineering students in the 2017-2018 Hydrogen Education Foundation’s international student design competition.
+The OSU team’s proposal for a power-to-gas installation and design placed third overall in this international contest.
+Congratulations!

 Renewable Hydrogen Alliance